What is Free Float?

 The free float of a stock is closely looked at by investors and is an important metric when picking stocks.
 Generally, stocks with a small free float are seldom invested in by institutional investors.
-It is due to such stocks being more volatile than a stock with a large float.
+This is because such stocks are typically more volatile than a stock with a large float.

 In addition, stocks with a small float generally show a wider bid-ask spread and limited liquidity due to the limited availability of shares in the market.